rhapsodyv/snap-latch-2020-m3-stronger/README.md

 ![Snap Latch Pressure](Images/pressure.png)

 > [!TIP]
-> *Because any voron builder has tons of spare M3!*
+> *Because any voron builder has tons of spare M3 screws!*

 This repo is based in the amazing works from: